duelSwords/Nodejs-ZTH/Section9/section9.md

 app.use(express.static(path.join(__dirname, '..', 'public')))
 ```
 Now when running `npm run deploy` it will build the frontend from the client folder and move it to the server folder.
 Now the both the frontend and backend is listening on the same server PORT. `Server` is also now serving the client optimized build folder using the static() middleware.

+## Middleware Morgan
+Use morgan middleware to log out request data and such.